-Dr. Ryan Coyle is a board eligible orthopaedic surgeon with a specialty in the hand and upper extremity.
+Dr. Ryan Coyle is a board certified orthopaedic surgeon with a specialty in the hand and upper extremity.

 He received his medical degree from Columbia University after earning his undergraduate degree from Princeton University.
 He completed his internship and residency at Lennox Hill Hospital in New York.
 He completed a fellowship in hand and upper extremity surgery at NYU Hospital for Joint Diseases, part of one of the top orthopaedic hospitals in the country.